manhattan-blueprint/Manhattan-Server/README.md

 # Manhattan Server

-The server for the game Blueprint by Manhattan, using Docker and MySQL.
+The server for the game Blueprint by Manhattan, using Go, Docker and MySQL.

 ## Local Deployment Instructions